zackproser/padscoper/README.md

 A demo instance of this application is [running here](https://padscoper.herokuapp.com).

+As this is an example application, it currently only contains a handful of hardcoded properties in the SF bay area.

 ## Requirements
 * nodejs
 * connectivity to the public internet (so that API calls to Google services can work)